taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 * selectors: **get**Something
 * sagas: **watch**Something, **handle**Something

 In the previous chapters, the example code always used this naming convention.
-In addition, it clarifies things when using higher order functions.
+In addition, it clarifies things when using higher-order functions.
 Remember the `mapDispatchToProps()` function when connecting Redux to React?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~